9-835. Licensing time frames; compliance; consequence for failure to comply with time frame; exemption

 E. If a municipality determines that an application for a license is not administratively complete, the municipality shall include a comprehensive list of the specific deficiencies in the written or electronic notice provided pursuant to subsection D of this section.
 If the municipality issues a written or electronic notice of deficiencies within the administrative completeness time frame, the administrative completeness review time frame and the overall time frame are suspended from the date the notice is issued until the date that the municipality receives the missing information from the applicant.
 The municipality may issue an additional written or electronic notice of administrative completeness or deficiencies based on the applicant's submission of missing information.
 If the permit sought requires approval of more than one department of the municipality, each department may issue an additional written or electronic notice of administrative completeness or deficiencies based on the applicant's submission of missing information.

 G. During the substantive review time frame, a municipality may make one comprehensive written or electronic request for corrections.
 If the municipality identifies legal requirements that were not included in the comprehensive request for corrections, the municipality may amend the comprehensive request for corrections once to include the legal requirements and the legal authority for the requirements.
+Within ten working days after a request by the applicant, the municipality shall meet or discuss with the applicant the request for corrections and provide sufficient information and instruction to allow the applicant to provide the requested corrections.
 If the permit sought requires approval of more than one department of the municipality, each department may issue a comprehensive written or electronic request for corrections.
 If the applicant fails to resolve an issue identified in a request for corrections, the municipality may make supplemental written or electronic requests for corrections that are limited to issues previously identified in a comprehensive request for corrections.
 If a municipality issues a comprehensive written or electronic request or a supplemental request for corrections, the substantive review time frame and the overall time frame are suspended from the date the request is issued until the date that the municipality receives the corrections from the applicant.
-If an applicant requests significant changes, alterations, additions or amendments to an application that are consistent with the purposes of the original application and that are not in response to the request for corrections, a municipality may make one additional comprehensive written or electronic request for corrections and may have no more than an additional fifty per cent of the substantive review time frame as established by the municipality for that license to grant or deny the license.
+If an applicant requests significant changes, alterations, additions or amendments to an application that are consistent with the purposes of the original application and that are not in response to the request for corrections, a municipality may make one additional comprehensive written or electronic request for corrections and may have not more than an additional fifty percent of the substantive review time frame as established by the municipality for that license to grant or deny the license.
 Nothing shall prevent communication between a municipality and an applicant regarding a comprehensive written or electronic request for corrections or a supplemental request for corrections.
+Except for an application submitted pursuant to chapter 4, article 6 or 6.1 of this title, a municipality may not deny a residential license application that is necessary for land development or building construction unless the municipality considers the application withdrawn or the municipality has notified the applicant and the property owner within fifteen working days after the submission of the application that the application may be subject to denial because of excessive substantive deficiencies.
 A municipality may consider an application withdrawn if, by thirty days or more after the date of notice, as established by the municipality, the applicant does not supply the documentation or information requested or an explanation of why the information cannot be provided within the established time period.

 H. Nothing shall prevent the municipality from continuing to process the application during the suspension of the substantive review time frame and overall time frame.